 Do not accept membership fees at this stage as they are only prospective members.

-Ordinary Members are those that are University of Sydney enrolled students or staff members or Alumni that have purchased USU membership and received an Access card.
+- Ordinary Members are those that are University of Sydney enrolled students or staff members or Alumni that have purchased USU membership and received a member card.

-Associate Members are those not listed above but have purchased an Access card.
+- Associate Members are those not listed above but have purchased a member card.

 Step 4: Apply!